 Jenkins

-All icons are licensed under the CC0 license and belong to their respective owners.
+Most icons are licensed under the CC0 license and belong to their respective owners.
+Those that are not, are accredited in the credits section.